 The resonant frequency is influenced by the weight of the cone and voice coil (sometimes referred to as the moving mass) and the stiffness of the parts that return the cone to it’s central natural rest position.
-If you were to apply a sine wave signal to the speaker outside of a cabinet, the speaker cone’s movement back and forth from rest position (known as excursion) will be significantly more at the resonant frequency than at higher frequencies.
+If you apply a sine wave to a speaker outside of a cabinet, its cone will move much more at Fs than at other frequencies.
+This is because, at resonance, the balance of cone weight and suspension stiffness offers the least resistance to movement, allowing for largest excursions.

-Just as in the instance of the bridge being ripped apart at it’s resonant frequency, care has to be taken to avoid damaging your speaker.
-We wont get into the finer points of this here, but it’s something to be aware of, and you should be aware that many speaker designs recommend the use of a High Pass Filter, typically a little lower than the resonant frequency of the driver being used.
-Cabinet design can influence the recommended HPF, as for example in Bass Reflex Designs, the tuning of the reflex port reduces cone excursion at the resonant frequency, but can have the side effect of allowing increased excursion below the resonant frequency.
+Just like the bridge, a speaker can suffer damage if pushed too hard at its resonant frequency.
+This is why many designs recommend using a High-Pass Filter (HPF) just below Fs to prevent excessive excursion and protect the driver.
+Cabinet design affects the HPF recommendation.
+In bass reflex systems, the port tuning reduces cone excursion at Fs but allows increased excursion below Fs, making an HPF even more important.
 The purpose of the HPF is to keep the driver operating within a frequency range that does not allow excessive excursion – without the HPF it is possible to damage your speakers through excursion without exceeding the power handling capacity of the speaker.
 However, if you set the HPF incorrectly, it is possible to reduce excursion too much, and since most woofers rely on the movement of the cone to push air through the voice coil vents, you do need to maintain excursion to keep air moving.

 However, if you are replacing an existing driver in a Ported Bass Reflex cabinet (one of the most common types), it’s generally a good idea to choose a replacement with a similar resonant frequency.
 The original speaker cabinet would have been tuned to match the driver, and putting in a significantly different driver will result in a mismatch, resulting in less than optimal performance, which in serious cases can result in premature failure of a driver due to over-excursion.